rkchamp25/Virtual_TryOn_WebApp/README.md

-## Virtual Try On APP using PF-AFN
+## Virtual Try On WEB-APP using PF-AFN

 Install Anaconda or Miniconda to create a new/separate environment
 ```